 Gather some insights from the customers you want, or hope to attract, to inform your idea generation.
 Flag any more gaps in the market that this throws up.

 Look at your competitors or some successful businesses that you admire.
 What are they doing?
 What are they not doing?
 Think about tricks they might be missing or why they seem to be so popular among a certain group.

 Use what they've already put out there to help inform your ideas and decisions and make sure you come up with something unique.

 Keep a record of all the work you've done so far.
 It'll be a valuable guide to revisit throughout the next stages.
 But now you have some ideas to work with, you're ready to build a product or service.

 Define the opportunity

-Take your best couple of ideas and run them past friends, family and customers.
+You are your own product development team.
+So, take your best couple of ideas and run them past friends, family and customers.
 Get as many opinions as you can, from a diverse range of people.

 Processing feedback can be tricky as you're likely to get conflicting views – you can't please everyone!
 When sifting through, keep referring back to the aims you set out for your new product and the audience you're targeting.

 Test your product

 Get a prototype of your product made, or build your service package and test it.
 (With a prototype, try and do it as cheaply as possible, as you may end up needing several versions.)